How are you planning to celebrate the holidays with your team this year?

 Here are a few interesting ways you can include food and drink in your virtual party.

-If your team usually enjoys a few holiday drinks together, you can bring that experience online.
+If your team enjoys a few drinks together when they meet in person, you can bring that experience online.

 Send your employees a list of cocktail ingredients before your event, and then create them together.
 Some companies even hire professional bartenders to teach their employees how to make perfect cocktails, but you can try your luck at doing it yourself if your budget won’t stretch that far.